rveltz/LSODA.jl/README.md

 ## Installation

-To install this package, run the command `Pkg.clone("https://github.com/rveltz/LSODA.jl.git")`
+To install this package, run the command `Pkg.clone("https://github.com/rveltz/LSODA.jl.git")`.
+Then you must build the package with
+`Pkg.build("LSODA")`.

 ## Simplified Functions